 Paperboard and fiberboard are used in both primary and secondary packaging for companies throughout the world.
-Paper is used to make a large variety of thinner packaging products including labels, Kraft paper, paper bags, butcher paper, and more.
+Paper is used for making a large variety of thinner packaging products, including labels, Kraft paper, paper bags, butcher paper, and more.

 Paperboard is thicker and more durable than a standard paper material.
 Paperboard is often used in primary packaging.
-Paperboard is used for milk and juice cartons, cereal boxes, frozen food boxes, candy boxes and more.
+Paperboard is used for milk and juice cartons, cereal boxes, frozen food boxes, candy boxes, and more.

-Paperboard offers slightly more product protection than a paper material and less than fiberboard.
+Paperboard offers slightly more product protection than paper material and less than fiberboard.

 2. HDPE/PET/Rigid Packaging

 Most water and soda bottles are made from PET.
-Jugs for cooking oil, milk cartons, and most all bottle caps are made from HPDE which is harder and even more rigid than a PET material.
+Jugs for cooking oil, milk cartons, and bottle caps are made from HPDE, which is harder and even more rigid than a PET material.

 3. LDP/LLDPE/Flexible Packaging

-Low-density polyethylene and Linear low-density polyethylene are flexible packaging materials used for primary and secondary products around the world.
+Low-density polyethylene and Linear low-density polyethylene are flexible packaging materials used for primary and secondary products worldwide.
 Each material is soft to the touch and often offers excellent puncture resistance.

 Low-density polyethylene is used to make a variety of bags, films, and flexible tubing for packaging.
 LDPE bags and tubing are often referred to a poly bags and tubing.
-They range in multiple thicknesses and are often used to package food items, dog treats, auto parts, tools and more.
+They range in multiple thicknesses and are often used for packaging food items, dog treats, auto parts, tools, and more.
 Low-density polyethylene is also used to make shrink bundling film which is used as secondary packaging for cases of water bottles and canned goods.

-Linear Low-Density polyethylene is often thinner than LDPE and is commonly used in the packaging industry for stretch wrap to be used around pallets of packaged products.
-LLDPE is extremely flexible and stretchability.
+Linear Low-Density polyethylene is often thinner than LDPE and is commonly used in the packaging industry for stretch wrap around pallets of packaged products.
+LLDPE is highly flexible and stretchable.

 4. Aluminum Packaging

-Though the PE plastic market has consumed some of the glass packaging market, glass packaging still holds a significant market share within the packaging industry.
-Alcoholic, and Non-Alcoholic drinks make up a large portion of the glass packaging market.
-Other industries that consistently use glass packaging are: cosmetics and personal care, food and condiments, and even home decor and candles.
+Though the PE plastic market has consumed some glass packaging, glass packaging still holds a significant market share within the packaging industry.
+Alcoholic and Non-Alcoholic drinks make up a large portion of the glass packaging market.
+Other industries that consistently use glass packaging are cosmetics and personal care, food and condiments, and even home decor and candles.

-Glass is preferred by some companies because it is 100% recyclable and very commonly reused for new containers over and over.
+Some companies prefer glass because it is 100% recyclable and very commonly reused for new containers over and over.
 According to the Glass Packaging Institute, glass can be recycled endlessly without loss in quality or purity.
+Glass can be preferred because of the product’s perceived value.
 Glass can be preferred because of the perceived value of the product.
 More expensive products are often packaged in glass packaging to provide a higher quality look to other plastic packaged products on the shelf.

-The overall packaging market is a trillion dollar plus industry and is composed of many different materials.
-Some materials such as the ones mentioned here are well established materials that have been used for years for packaging.
+The overall packaging market is a trillion-dollar-plus industry and is composed of many different materials.
+Some materials such as the ones mentioned here are well-established materials that have been used for years for packaging.
 Other newer materials are beginning to gain market share as technology and market demands change.
-In our next post we will discuss newer forms of packaging gaining market share throughout the world.
+In our next post, we will discuss more contemporary forms of packaging gaining market share worldwide.